Cistercian Monastery Complex in Henryków

 The Cistercian Monastery Complex in Henryków is a post-Cistercian Baroque monastery complex containing the Church of the Assumption of the Blessed Virgin Mary and St. John the Baptist located in Henryków, Poland.

-It is one of the most magnificent and beautiful Baroque buildings in Silesia, the place where the Book of Henryków was written – a landmark of Polish writing.
+It is a Baroque building located in Silesia, the place where the Book of Henryków was written.
 Nowadays, the monastery of Henryków functions as the prior of the abbey of Szczyrzyc.
-Currently, the monastery buildings house, among others, Annus Propedeuticus – a branch of the Metropolitan Theological Seminary in Wrocław (until 2018) – and the Blessed Edmund Bojanowski Catholic High School.
+Currently, the monastery buildings house, among others, Annus Propedeuticus – a branch of the Metropolitan Theological Seminary in Wrocław (until 2018) and the Blessed Edmund Bojanowski Catholic High School.